mckunkel/clas12docs/OfflineSoftware/source/geometry/geometrycontainers.rst

 ----------------------------------

 The Shape3D object can detect intersections of any of it's faces with line 3D object, there are three modes of intersection.
-The line can be threated as an infinite line, as a ray or a segment.
+The line can be treated as an infinite line, as a ray or a segment.
 Here is an example code showing how to check for intersection.

 .. code-block::	java